 Disease in Ayurveda

-In Ayurveda, disease is seen as an imbalance in one or more of the key ‘elements’ (doshas) in the body.
+In Ayurveda, disease is seen as an imbalance in one or more of the key ‘elements or principles’ (doshas) in the body.
 This can be further complicated by the presence of toxins (called ‘Ama’) and imbalance in subtle energy channels and systems.

 Western medicine often offers ‘quick-fix’ solutions to symptoms via surgery, tablets, etc., whereas treatment from an Ayurvedic viewpoint often involves significant changes to diet, routine and lifestyle.
 Ayurveda can also take longer to achieve results – first to detoxify our system and then to re-balance our physiology.